plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 ====================
-Indexes and metadata
+Indexes And Metadata
 ====================

 .. admonition:: Description

    How to program your custom fields and data queries through portal_catalog.

 What does indexing mean?